Health and Safety

 Domestic abuse affects each person differently.
 But it has.
 A negative psychological and physical impact on everyone.
 For example, someone is frequently alerted to a person’s vulnerability by a collection of related indications of domestic abuse.

-A wide variety of mental health issues are included under mental ill-health.
-Mental health issues that a parent or caregiver encounters concerning the toxic triad are referred to as mental illness.
+Mental ill-health includes a wide variety of mental health issues.
+It refers to the mental health issues that a parent or caregiver encounters concerning the toxic triad.
 According to Mayo Clinic, “Mental illness, also called mental health disorders, refers to a wide range of mental health conditions — disorders that affect your mood, thinking and behavior.
 Examples of mental illness include depression, anxiety disorders, schizophrenia, eating disorders and addictive behaviors.”

 It may be significantly more difficult for a parent to shield themselves and their children from domestic abuse if they also suffer from anxiety, depression, or low self-esteem.
 However, some individuals also turn to drugs or alcohol as a coping method when dealing with mental health issues.